w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Pets.md

 - Panda Bear
 - Pepe
 - Fox
+- Hamster
 - Catgirl
+- Axolotl

 The following pets are obtainable from the gem store with the `/shop view` command.
+- Garden Gnome
+- Rat
+- Owl
 - Flying Spaghetti Monster
+- Phoenix
-- Owl
+- Yeti
-- Garden Gnome
+- Blobfish

 ## Care
 You can take care of your pets by using the `/pets care` command.